Grocery stores. Pexels Images.

 Costco’s reportable segments consist of the U.S., Canada, and Other International regions.
 The definitions of the company’s reportable segments are available here: reportable segments.

-Canada and Other International Operations Revenue
+U.S., Canada, and International Revenue

 Costco’s reportable segments consist of the U.S., Canada, and Other International regions.
 The definitions of the company’s reportable segments are available here: reportable segments.